Electrical & Computer Engineering

 Exams

-In addition to coursework requirements, students must complete and the following exams and each their components: Qualifying Exam (typically written), Proposal (written submission and oral presentation), Defense (written manuscript submission and oral presentation).
+In addition to coursework requirements, students must complete all of the following exams and each their components: Qualifying Exam (typically written), Proposal (written submission and oral presentation), Defense (written manuscript submission and oral presentation).
 The PhD proposal and the defense cannot be completed in the same or adjacent semesters.
 There must be at least one term gap between both, which may include Summer term.

 Overview